-- (a) all decisions made under rules 6.3(a) and 6.3(c)(ii), including the date of the decision; - (b) the date a person is added to the Register of Yinhawangka People and a succinct statement of the reason they were added (including, where applicable, by reference to the matters in rule 6.3(c)); and - (c) all persons removed from the Register of Yinhawangka People under rules 6.3(b) and 6.3(c), including the date they were removed and a succinct statement of the reason they were removed.
+- (a) all decisions made under rules-\6.3(a) and\6.3(c)(ii)-,\ including the date of the decision;- - (b) the date a person is added to the Register of Yinhawangka People and a succinct statement of the reason they were added (including, where applicable, by reference to\the matters in\rule\6.3(c)-);); and - (c) all persons removed from the Register of Yinhawangka People under rules 6.3(b) and 6.3(c) including the date they were removed and a succinct statement of the reason they were removed.

-6.5 Register to be made available
+6.5 Register to be made available-

-- (a) The Corporation must within fourteen (14) days following receipt of a written request allow any of the following persons to inspect the Register of Yinhawangka People without charge: - (i) the trustee of the BMS; or - (ii) any person who is on the Register of Yinhawangka People or who has requested to be included on the Register of Yinhawangka People. - (b) Notwithstanding rule 6.5(a)(ii), the Corporation may withhold the information referred to in rule 6.2(d)(iii) from a person referred to in rule 6.5(a)(ii), other than from a person on the Register of Yinhawangka People who requests access to information on the Register about him or her-self. - (c) The Corporation may allow any other person to inspect, or provide any other person with a copy of, the Register of Yinhawangka People, subject to such terms and conditions as the Directors consider appropriate.
+- (a) The Corporation must as soon as reasonably practicable within fourteen (14) days following receipt of a written request to do so, allow any of the following persons to inspect the Register of Yinhawangka People or provide them with a copy of the Register of Yinhawangka People (as the request may be) without charge: - (ii)-the trustee of the BMS; - (i) the applicant in respect of a Yinhawangka Claim; or - (ii) any person who is on the Register of Yinhawangka People or who has requested to be included on the Register of Yinhawangka People.

+- (b) Notwithstanding rule\6.5(a)(ii)-the Corporation may withhold the information referred to-in rule\6.2(d)(iii) from a person referred to in rule\6.5(a)(ii)-the other than from a person on the Register of Yinhawangka People who requests access to information on the Register about him or her-self.- - (c) The Corporation may allow any other person to inspect, or provide any other person with a copy of, the Register of Yinhawangka People, subject to such terms and conditions as the Directors consider appropriate.